Take Screenshot

 Select a column to insert the screenshot’s file path into the table.

-column, I select as follows:
+column, you select as follows:

 Practical Example

-Here, I will guide you through using the node in a practical workflow.
+Here you will guide you through using the node in a practical workflow.

 Ví dụ